Support us

 This is because there are often byproducts, scraps or materials that cannot be easily repurposed during the upcycling process.
 These leftover items may still end up in the waste stream.

-Additionally, the energy and resources required to collect, transport and transform the discarded materials into new products can have an environmental impact.
+We also have to consider the energy and resources required to collect, transport and transform the discarded materials into new products, all of which has an environmental impact.
 The manufacturing process itself may also generate waste.

-So, while upcycling is a valuable and eco-conscious practice, it is important to recognize that it’s not a perfect zero-waste solution.
+So, while upcycling is a valuable and eco-conscious practice, it’s not a perfect zero-waste solution.
 It is one piece of a broader waste reduction strategy that should also include reducing consumption, reusing items and proper recycling.

 Upcycling vs recycling – key differences